beleon/sokoban/README.md

 # How to play

 Use arrow keys to move.
+Press `r` to restart a level.
 Map will automatically change after successfully finishing a level.

 # Rules